xcart/xcart-docs/_pages/kb_en/modules/square.md

    Then make sure you are using the right API version.
 On the **Credentials** page, scroll down to locate the section **API Version**.
 There you will find information as to which API version is going to be used:
    ![square_api_version.png]({{site.baseurl}}/attachments/ref_18MogJUS/square_api_version.png)

-   Typically, you will need the latest API version.
-Should you want to use an older API version, you will be able to change the version using the **Change Version** button.
+   You need to switch the API version to 2019-02-13 or prior.
+To switch the API version, use the button **Change Version**.

-   Scroll up the **Credentials** page.
+   After properly setting the API version, scroll up the **Credentials** page.
 Here you will find your Application ID and Access Token.
 Do not close the page just yet, as you will need to copy these details onto the Square Payments addon settings page in your X-Cart store.

 ## Square Payments Addon Configuration